-It seems like buying a property in the vicinity of a museum has inspired the richest man in the world, billionaire, Carlos Slim, to open a museum of his own.
+It seems like buying a property in the vicinity of a museum has inspired the richest man in the world, billionaire Carlos Slim, to open a museum of his own.
 Reports suggest that the Mexican billionaire who topped this year’s Forbes world’s richest people’s list is all set to open a museum in his native Mexico.
-The museum will reportedly house artworks by French sculptor Auguste Rodin and will be considered to be the biggest outside France.
-The museum named after his late wife Soumaya is scheduled to open in November and is the second museum to be opened by Slim.
+The museum will reportedly house artwork by French sculptor Auguste Rodin and will be considered the biggest outside France.
+After his late wife, Soumaya is scheduled to open in November and is the second museum opened by Slim.
 The museum is designed by Slim’s son-in-law Fernando Romero and is a six-story, chimney-shaped structure covered in shiny panels.

 The museum will be the anchor of a new development that Slim is building in western Mexico City with an initial investment of $750 million.